StitchDesign/Stitch/Stitch/Graph/StitchAI/GraphPrompting/Model/SchemaVersions/V0/AIPatchBuilder/AIPatchBuilderSystemPrompt_V0.md

 }
 ```

 For inputs and outputs, the first nested array in the 2D list represents a port in a node.
 Each port contains a list of values, representing the inner nested array.
-For example, in the stripped down example above with \[[5,7,9]], this would represent a single port with 3 values.
+For example, in the stripped down example above with `[[5,7,9]]`, this would represent a single port with 3 values.
 Instead just ints, each value will contain the JSON format just specified.

 We’ll organize each new node into a structured JSON:
 ```
-struct PatchNode {
+struct JavaScriptPatchNode {
     let node_id: UUID
     let javascript_source_code: String
     let suggested_title: String